graphofnpcompletereductions/graphofnpcompletereductions.github.io/README.md

 # A Graph of NP-Complete Reductions
-This is a visualization of some NP-complete problems described by Gary and Johnson in *Computers and Intractability: a Guild to the Theory of NP-Completeness*.
+This is a visualization of some NP-complete problems described by Gary and Johnson in *Computers and Intractability: a Guide to the Theory of NP-Completeness*.
 Even though the book is a great resource, we wanted to see what the reductions would look like displayed more naturally as a graph.

 Check it out at: https://graphofnpcompletereductions.github.io/.